write2sarah/lightbulb-api/README.md

 # 🌟 Lightbulb Tracker API + GPT Companion

 Welcome, explorer of sparks!
-This is the home of the **Lightbulb Tracker API**, a gentle backend tool that works in tandem with a custom GPT (Lightbulb Tracker V2) to log insights, somatic yeses, and idea flashes directly into your Obsidian vault.
+This is the home of the [Lightbulb Tracker API](https://chatgpt.com/g/g-686800dc63fc819192aeb5b8212eb840-lightbulb-tracker-v2), a gentle backend tool that works in tandem with a custom GPT (Lightbulb Tracker V2) to log insights, somatic yeses, and idea flashes directly into your Obsidian vault.

 This repo is designed for dreamers, tinkerers, and thought-cartographers who want their GPTs to not only generate—but to *remember, organize,* and *file* the light.